TeskaLabs/splang-docs/docs/language/types.md

 `mac`

-Underlying scalar type: `ui64`, only 6 octecs are used.
+Underlying scalar type: `ui64`, only 6 octecs are used in EUI-48.

 ### Geographical coordinate